ross-sum/Cell_Writer/README.md

 * It may be wise to install the Blissymbolics package first.
 * Ensure Gnat is installed:

     `apt-get install gnat`

 * Ada sockets is required by the Hyper Quantum Ada tools; install viz:

     `apt-get install libadasockets12-dev libadasockets10`

 * Install xDoTool viz:

-    `apt-get install xdotool`
+    `apt-get install xdotool libxdo3 libxdo-dev`

 * Install GnatColl, with the last 3 packages being the runtime librearies, viz:

     `apt-get install libgnatcoll-sql5-dev libgnatcoll-sqlite21-dev libgnatcoll-sql3 libgnatcoll-sqlite20 libgnatcoll21`

-  Install TexLive, which should load additional required TexLive packages, viz:
+* Install TexLive, which should load additional required TexLive packages, viz:

     `apt-get install texlive texlive-fonts-extra texlive-fonts-recommended`

 * Install R and RSQLite viz:

     `apt-get install r-base  r-cran-rsqlite`

-  Install xPDF viz:
+* Install xPDF viz:

     `apt-get install xpdf`

 * Install the ToBase64 application, which is a sub-package to the Urine Records repository.
 Download the Urine Records repository, then do the following:

     `make tobase64s'

-  Then pop the executable (in one of the obj_* direcotories) into a location where it can be found by the Cell Writer installation script.
+* Then pop the executable (in one of the obj_* direcotories) into a location where it can be found by the Cell Writer installation script.
+* Ensure prerequisites outlined in Building (above) are installed, in particular dynamic-strings and ada tools.
+Make sure the directories for those are called `dynamic-strings` and `tools` and have appropriate read and write permissions.
+* In each of the `dynamic-strings` and `tools` directories, execute the following:

+    `mkdir obj_amd64  obj_arm  obj_pi  obj_pi64  obj_x86`

 * Compile and load the Ada software, viz from the top level Cell Writer directory:

+    `mkdir obj_amd64  obj_arm  obj_pi  obj_pi64  obj_x86`
     `make ; sudo make install`

 ## Usage